 Tactics

-In more than 30 years of turkey hunting, I’ve seen it happen hundreds of times.
+In more than 30 years of turkey hunting setup, I’ve seen it happen hundreds of times.
 A hunter is working the turkey woods, walking and calling every so often to strike a gobble, when suddenly he hears one rocket back in reply.
 Sometimes the bird is closer than he expects.
 At that moment, I’ve seen hunters just dive for the nearest tree in a virtual panic, worried the tom was going to just bust right into sight.

 Now sometimes he is.
 I’ve even been guilty of the aforementioned rush into a poor setup, particularly early in my hunting career.
 But if you hunt expecting to hear that gobble and keep aware of your surroundings before making that call, you can quickly choose a setup that will lend itself to better success.
 That’s better than just dropping down in a spot that may block your sight from the turkey’s approach or worse, make you more visible than you realize or obstruct the gobbler’s approach, so he hangs up and never struts in.